 Request for Care/Waiting List

-COMING 10 AUGUST 2017!
-We will be switching to a new system for requesting care/waiting list.
+We have switched to a new system for requesting care/waiting list.
 The new system will be through Militarychildcare.com (MCC).
 MilitaryChildCare.com (MCC) is a DoD website for eligible (afi 34-144 ref.
 11.8) families seeking child care.
 This single online gateway provides access to comprehensive military-operated and military-subsidized child care options worldwide.
 Ultimately, MCC makes it easier for families to find the child care they need.
 This change effects the Child Development Centers (CDCs), Family Child Care (FCC) homes, and School Age Care (SAC) programs on Hill AFB.
 To visit the MCC website click here.
 Please call or stop by either CDC East: (801)777-6321, CDC West: 777-6223, Family Child Care: (801)777-0695, or the Youth Center: (801)777-2419 for MCC literature.

 Currently, a central waiting list is maintained for the CDCs.
 A Request for Care-DD 2606 form is available here to download for your convenience.
 This form can be faxed to our program (801)775-3158 or brought to us directly.
 For detailed information on the waiting list and enrollment procedures, please contact us 777-6321.

 Drop-in/hourly care is provided on a space available basis at a cost of $4 per hour.
 Reservations for hourly care may be made up to 2 weeks in advance.
 All enrollment paperwork is available at the front desk and is required to be completed prior to the child participating in the program.
 For more information call either CDC East: (801)777-6321 or CDC West: (801)777-6223.